Skins (British TV series): Series 3

-The new cast is introduced on their first day at Roundview College in the series premiere, "Everyone".
+The new cast are introduced on their first day at Roundview College in the series premiere, "Everyone".
 JJ Jones, James Cook and Freddie McClair are best friends to begin with.
 Twins Katie and Emily Fitch know Naomi Campbell from school, but are distant with her, because Katie is homophobic and suspects her of being a lesbian.
 The gang meets Effy and sidekick Pandora, Katie wants to become Effy's best friend, and both Cook and Freddie are instantly smitten.
-Cook passes the test set by Effy and begins a casual sexual relationship with her.
+Cook passes a test set by Effy and begins a casual sexual relationship with her.

-Episode two focuses on Cook, who invites the whole group over, but their friendships are not very strong yet; chaos ensues, and Cook angers local gangster Johnny White (Mackenzie Crook).
-Thomas Tomone is introduced in only the third episode.
+Episode two focuses on Cook, who invites the whole group to his birthday party, although their friendships are not very strong yet; chaos ensues, and Cook angers local gangster Johnny White (Mackenzie Crook).
+Thomas Tomone is only introduced in the third episode.
 He is an immigrant from the Congo, and develops a crush on Pandora.
 He endears himself to the group when he is able to get Johnny White off their backs by besting him in a pepper-eating competition.
-However, despairing at his decadent life in Bristol, Mrs Tomone brings Thomas back to the Congo.
+However, despairing at his decadent life in Bristol, his mother brings him back to the Congo.
 In "Pandora", Pandora's innocent slumber party becomes an MDMA-fuelled rave after Katie spikes the brownies.
 Emily and Naomi kiss; Naomi denies being gay, but urges Emily to admit that she is, yet she denies it.
-Pandora allows Cook to take her virginity, but regrets it when later Thomas returns from the Congo.
+Pandora allows Cook to take her virginity, but regrets it when later Thomas returns from Congo.

 Freddie's episode shows his difficult relationship with his widower father (Simon Day) and his sister Karen (Klariza Clayton), who has ambitions to be a celebrity.
 His father converts Freddie's shed — his personal sanctuary — into a dance studio for Karen.
-Freddie witnesses Effy's parents' break-up, discovers that Cook slept with Karen, gets punched in the face by his father, and, when he goes to tell Effy how he feels about her, discovers she is with Cook.
+Freddie witnesses Effy's parents' break-up, discovers that Cook slept with Karen, gets punched in the face by his father, and discovers her and Cook's relationship.